 Presented on October 13, 2020.
 Click to View On-Demand!

 Presented on November 3rd, 2020.
 Click to View On-Demand.

 Data Content Manager is the best tool available that can help you to ensure that you follow the CSDM or any other data model within your ServiceNow instance.
 With Data Content Manager, CSDM implementation can be accelerated considerably leading to quick and tangible results, and consequently cost savings and improved ROI.

 1. Request a Free 1 month Trial

 The Free Trial is fully functional and the only limitation is that it cannot be deployed into a production instance.

 2. Get the Free CSDM Content Pack.

-The Content Pack includes ready-made Blueprint Templates based on the CSDM for CMDB.
+The Content Pack includes ready-made Blueprint Templates and Dashboards for CSDM.

 …Once both are installed…